Baby food recovery keeps Danone on course for targets

 "We think these targets are achievable though not easily achievable," he added

-Third-quarter like-for-like sales rose to 5.416 billion euros (4.30 billion pounds), with growth accelerating from 2.3 percent in the second quarter.
+Third-quarter like-for-like sales rose to 5.416 billion euros ($6.85 billion), with growth accelerating from 2.3 percent in the second quarter.
 Baby food sales jumped 19.2 percent like-for-like in the quarter, Danone added.

 The performance exceeded average analyst estimates of 5.8 percent growth in group sales and a 15 percent rise in baby food sales.